 - Needs to be screwed into the floor for added safety

 I wonder, is there a cat that doesn’t love looking out the window?
 Whether it’s sitting at the windowsill to chatter at unsuspecting birds and insects, or to soak up some vitamin D, most felines spend hours looking out of the window.
 Especially indoor only cats!
 So, it’s only logical that a combination of window-mounted lounge space and a cat scratcher is an absolute hit with kitties.
 The cardboard scratcher lounge is attached to the window with a suction cup system, and will give your cat a place to bask in the sun and groom her claws both.
+Have in mind that this window-mounted cat scratcher measures 20 by 11 by 2 inches, so it’s not the best fit for larger kitties.

 - Easy mounting system